kiet8112006/olist-data-analysis/README.md

 ```
 Result:
 The query returned 4,507 rows.
-Interpretation:
-There are 4,507 order items where the shipping cost is higher than the product price.
+This situation may occur when:
+- the product price is very low
+- the shipping distance is large
+- the item has high shipping weight or dimensions

 ### Freight Value Distribution Overview
 Analyze the overall distribution of the freight_value column to understand shipping cost patterns.